pawelgrzybek/siema/README.md

 - `goTo(index)` - go to a specific slide
 - `currentSlide` - index of the current active slide (read only)

+## Gem

+If you want to use siema as a gem, there is a gem called [siema-rails](https://github.com/Naggi-Goishi/siema-rails).

+Include this line in your gem file.
+‘‘‘ruby
+  gem 'siema-rails'
+‘‘‘

 ## Siema used in production

 Nowhere yet — I've just built it.
 If you use it on your website please let me know and I will make sure to add the URL of your project here.